thesimplekid/contact-group-auth/README.md

 ## Contact Group gRPC Server
 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](LICENSE)

-## TODO:
-- [x] some update logic is broken, follows of follows ... tiers are not updated
-- [ ] async isnt done right
-- [ ] Spawn requests in init
-- [ ] DB will often have to be deleted and recreated fairly often to fix some corruption error.
-Seems to function okay but if database is closed cant be reopened.
-- [ ] db entries should probably be trimmed

 # gRPC Extensions for nostr-rs-relay

 gRPC authz server for [nostr-rs-rely](https://github.com/scsibug/nostr-rs-relay).
 Admits events based on the proximity of a social graph.
 Principal users are set in the config file, other users are categorized into tiers based on the proximity to that primary group.